guinness413 NJ

 A carcinogen is something (chemical, radiation, etc) which can damage a cell and make it more likely to turn into a cancerous cell.
 As a general rule, the more the exposure to a carcinogen, the greater the risk.
 A list of known and suspected chemical carcinogens can be found at http://physchem.ox.ac.uk/MSDS/carcinogens.html Well known examples include:

 Tobacco smoke.
 If you smoke, you are more likely to develop cancer of the lung, mouth, throat, oesophagus, bladder and pancreas.
 Smoking is thought to cause about a quarter of all cancers.
 About 1 in 10 smokers die from lung cancer.
 The heavier you smoke, the greater the risk.
-If you stop smoking, your risk goes down con
+If you stop smoking, your risk goes down considerably.

 Workplace chemicals such as asbestos, benzene, formaldehyde, etc. If you have worked with these without protection you have an increased risk of developing certain cancers.
 For example, a cancer called mesothelioma is linked to past exposure to asbestos.